Libardo1/telafinance/content/pages/99-change-log.markdown

 ### November

-* November 21, 2017 - Added a new article covering critical phases of the <a href="/model-lifecycle.html">model lifeycle</a> has been added.
+* November 21, 2017 - Added a new article covering critical phases of the <a href="/model-lifecycle.html">model lifeycle</a>.

 * November 14, 2017 - An article analyzing the <a href="/profit-distribution.html">profit distribution</a> for banks has been added.